-Growing up in an immigrant Italian family, in Montreal, was a turbulent experience and a formula for disaster.
+Growing up in an immigrant Italian family in Montreal was a turbulent experience and a formula for disaster.
 I was the eldest of three sisters.
-By the age of 14, I had done just about every illegal drug available.
-Before I reached my 17th Birthday I had run away from my family home and was headed across Canada to the West Coast.
+By the age of 14, I had done just about every illegal trendy drug available.
+Before I reached my 17th Birthday I had run away from my family home and was headed across the country to the West Coast.

 By the time I was 19, living on the West Coast of Canada, I’d lost my virginity and been in and out of penitentiary facilities in a very short time span.

 The late ’60s and early ’70s were a confusing time to be coming of age.
 I had totally immersed myself into the North American culture, whereas my parents were not simply lagging behind, they were typically suspicious and not engaging.

 I was not allowed on field trips or school dances, and dates were out of the question.
 As much as I was at odds with my parents on the home front, at school it wasn’t any easier.
 To say that Canadians, by and large, are comfortable with diversity is not to suggest that problems of discrimination and racism don’t and haven’t existed.
 During the ’60s and ’70s, in Montreal, I was subjected to a fair share of mobbing for being a WOP.

 Took me a long time to figure out that WOP stood for ‘without papers’.
 My parents had immigrated to Canada legally.

 Only 18 years difference between myself and my mother and an abyss between her reality as a young woman and mine.
 She had to sew her own “trousseau” in preparation for becoming a child bride.
 I sewed myself miniskirts, low-cut tops, and hot pants in preparation for losing my virginity to a total stranger.
 Not much difference in some respects, but worlds apart nevertheless.
 The gap was more than a simple generational gap, it was an exponential phenomenon and proved impossible to bridge.